EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 * **Do you plan to add x feature?/Will you add more features?**

-  We started Hetzner Cloud with the minimal feature set we think is necessary to enter the market.
-However we intend to continually add new features and services.
-We have designed our internal development methods and systems to allow us to add more features.
+  We want to keep adding new features and services and are always interested in hearing from you on how we can improve our product!
+There are several ways you can provide us with product feedback or feature requests:

+  * Via our forum: please post your request in the [Hetzner Cloud Board](https://forum.hetzner.com/index.php?board/117-hetzner-cloud/)
+  * Via email: send us your ideas to [cloud-feedback@hetzner.com](mailto:cloud-feedback@hetzner.com).

-  Unfortunately we cannot provide you with a precise roadmap of the things we are working on.
-However you can stay up to date by following us on Twitter at [https://twitter.com/hetzner\_online](https://twitter.com/hetzner_online)
+  Unfortunately, we cannot give you a detailed roadmap of what we are working on.
+However, you can keep up to date by following us on our social media channels.

 * **Will you add additional locations in different geographic regions?**